William Byron (racing driver): 2021

+2022

 During the 2022 season, Byron started with two DNFs at the 2022 Daytona 500 and Fontana, but rebounded with wins at Atlanta and Martinsville.
-On May 5, Byron received a contract extension to remain at Hendrick Motorsports through 2025.
-At Darlington, Byron was close to scoring his third win when Joey Logano punted him to the wall with two laps to go.
-On July 28, three days prior to the Indianapolis road race, the generator of the No. 24's hauler caught fire.
+On May 5, 2022, Byron received a contract extension to remain at Hendrick Motorsports through 2025.
+At Darlington, Byron was close to scoring his third win when Joey Logano rattled his cage with two laps to go.
+On July 28, 2022, three days prior to the Indianapolis road race, the generator of the No. 24's hauler caught fire.
 The car was not damaged by the blaze.
 At the Texas playoff race, Byron spun Denny Hamlin towards the infield grass during a late-caution period; he was subsequently fined US$50,000 and the No. 24 was docked 25 driver and owner points.
-On October 6, the National Motorsports Appeals Panel rescinded the points penalty and instead amended the fine to US$100,000, placing Byron back to seventh in the playoff standings.
+On October 6, 2022, the National Motorsports Appeals Panel rescinded the points penalty and instead amended the fine to US$100,000, placing Byron back to seventh in the playoff standings.
 Byron was eliminated following the Round of 8 after finishing eighth at Martinsville.
 He finished the season in a career-best sixth in the points standings.

+2023: Breakout; dominant season

-Byron started the 2023 season with a 34th place DNF at the 2023 Daytona 500.
+Byron started the 2023 season with a 34th-place DNF at the 2023 Daytona 500.
 He later scored back-to-back wins at Las Vegas and Phoenix.
-On March 15, the No. 24 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
-In addition, crew chief Rudy Fugle was suspended for four races and fined 100,000.
+On March 15, 2023, the No. 24 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked one-hundred driver and owner points and ten playoff points.
+In addition, crew chief Rudy Fugle was suspended for four races and fined US$100,000.
+On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Fugle's suspension but restoring the owner, driver, and playoff points.
+On April 6, the No. 24 was served an L1 penalty after alterations to the car's greenhouse were discovered during post-race inspection following the Richmond race; as a result, the team was docked sixty driver and owner points and five playoff points.
+In addition, interim crew chief Brian Campe was suspended for two races and fined US$75,000.
+At Darlington, Byron scored his seventh career win and the overall 100th win for the No. 24.
+He scored his fourth win of the season at Atlanta after the race was shortened by rain.
+Byron claimed his fifth victory at Watkins Glen.
+Byron's sixth win of the season came in the Round of 12 opener at Texas.
+The win also marked Hendrick Motorsports' 300th victory in the Cup Series.
+Following the season finale at Phoenix, Byron finished the 2023 season third in the points standings.